Skip to main

 All investments involve the risk of loss and the past performance of a security or a financial product does not guarantee future results or returns.
 You should consult your legal, tax, or financial advisors before making any financial decisions.
 This material is not intended as a recommendation, offer, or solicitation to purchase or sell securities, open a brokerage account, or engage in any investment strategy.

-Brokerage services for US-listed, registered securities are offered to self-directed customers by Open to the Public Investing, Inc. (“Open to the Public Investing”), a registered broker-dealer and member of FINRA & SIPC.
+Self-directed brokerage accounts and brokerage services for US-listed, registered securities, options, and Bonds, except for treasury securities offered through Jiko Securities, Inc., are offered to self-directed customers by Open to the Public Investing, Inc. (“Public Investing”), a registered broker-dealer and member of FINRA & SIPC.
 Additional information about your broker can be found by clicking here.
-Open to Public Investing is a wholly-owned subsidiary of Public Holdings, Inc. (“Public Holdings”).
-This is not an offer, solicitation of an offer, or advice to buy or sell securities or open a brokerage account in any jurisdiction where Open to the Public Investing is not registered.
-Securities products offered by Open to the Public Investing are not FDIC insured.
+Public Investing is a wholly-owned subsidiary of Public Holdings, Inc. (“Public Holdings”).
+This is not an offer, solicitation of an offer, or advice to buy or sell securities or open a brokerage account in any jurisdiction where Public Investing is not registered.
+Securities products offered by Public Investing are not FDIC insured.
 Apex Clearing Corporation, our clearing firm, has additional insurance coverage in excess of the regular SIPC limits.
 Additional information can be found here.

+Investing services in treasury accounts offering 6 month US Treasury Bills on the Public platform are through Jiko Securities, Inc. (“JSI”), a registered broker-dealer and member of FINRA & SIPC.
+See JSI’s FINRA BrokerCheck and Form CRS for further information.
 JSI uses funds from your Treasury Account to purchase T-bills in increments of $100 “par value” (the T-bill’s value at maturity).
 T-bills are purchased at a discount to the par value and the T-bill’s yield represents the difference in price between the “par value” and the “discount price.”
 Aggregate funds in your Treasury Account in excess of the T-bill purchases will remain in your Treasury Account as cash.
 The value of T-bills fluctuate and investors may receive more or less than their original investments if sold prior to maturity.
 T-bills are subject to price change and availability - yield is subject to change.
 Past performance is not indicative of future performance.
 Investments in T-bills involve a variety of risks, including credit risk, interest rate risk, and liquidity risk.
 As a general rule, the price of a T-bills moves inversely to changes in interest rates.
+Although T-bills are considered safer than many other financial instruments, you could lose all or a part of your investment.
 See Jiko U.S. Treasuries Risk Disclosures for further details.

 Investments in T-bills: Not FDIC Insured; No Bank Guarantee; May Lose Value.

-Commission-free trading of stocks and ETFs refers to $0 commissions for Open to the Public Investing self-directed individual cash brokerage accounts that trade the U.S.-listed, registered securities electronically during the Regular Trading Hours.
+Commission-free trading refers to $0 commissions charged on trades of US listed registered securities placed during the US Markets Regular Trading Hours in self-directed brokerage accounts offered by Public Investing.
 Keep in mind that other fees such as regulatory fees, Premium subscription fees, commissions on trades during extended trading hours, wire transfer fees, and paper statement fees may apply to your brokerage account.
-Please see Open to the Public Investing’s Fee Schedule to learn more.
+Please see Public’s Investing’s Fee Schedule to learn more.

 Fractional shares are illiquid outside of Public and not transferable.
 For a complete explanation of conditions, restrictions and limitations associated with fractional shares, see our Fractional Share Disclosure to learn more.